-The FWF Code is the basis for sustainable cooperation with our suppliers.
-The standard, also known as the Code of Labor Practices (CoLP), contains guidelines that inform both employees and management about their labor rights
+The FWF Code is the basis for sustainable In cooperation with the FWF, we organize cooperation with our suppliers.
+The standard, internal factory training courses to raise also known as the Code of Labor Practices workers' awareness of sustainability.
+In these (CoLP), contains guidelines that inform both trainings, called WEPs, workers are educated employees and management about their on topics such as the independent grievance system and the benefits of FWF's work.
+We labor rights conduct these training sessions at regular intervals to ensure that as many workers as Every new supplier who wants to work with us must undertake to comply with possible are trained.

-Every new supplier who wants to work with us must undertake to comply with and implement this Code of Conduct.
+and implement this Code of Conduct.
 In addition, we require all suppliers to sign a "Supplier Code of Conduct", in which our partners declare their willingness to fulfil further guidelines.
 By agreeing to fulfil the code, our partners undertake to actively promote environmental protection, ensure transparency, prevent corruption and understand that non-compliance with these standards will result in immediate consequences on our part.